Three Methods to Dodge and Burn

 3. Curves

-For this method, you will bring the mid-point up under Rgb, invert the layer, and brush onto the desired area that you would like to dodge.
-You will do the opposite and bring your midpoint down to burn with curves.
-Be sure that you are not bringing your points too far away from the center, as you want to keep this effect subtle, and as always, several low opacity layers built up will give you a more natural look than going all out at once.
+Be sure you don't push your points too far from the center, as you want to keep this effect subtle.
+As always, several low-opacity layers built up will give you a more natural look than going all out at once.
 Also, avoid any color shifts by setting the layer's blend modes to luminosity.

 So why dodge and burn?

-Now that you've learned a few different methods for using dodge and burn your images, try them out and see which one works best for you!
+Now that you've learned a few different methods for using dodge and burn on your images, try them out and see which one works best for you!
 That's it!
-I hope you enjoyed this blog post, and I hope you check out the full video by joining my premium membership today.

 Happy editing!